GouthamGit97/TstRepo/README.md

 # TstRepo
-This repository for test purpose
+This repository for test purpose.